Ansible2/sqf-language-rework/configuration/grammars/docs/commands/logNetwork.md

 Registers new log file recording a network traffic and returns handle of the log.
-The log file is saved inside the <See arm Reference 3> root folder.
+The log file is saved inside the {{arma3}} root folder.

 ---